 Financial relationships are those relationships in which the individual benefits by receiving a salary, royalty, intellectual property rights, gift, speaking fee, consulting fee, honorarium, ownership interest (e.g., stocks, stock options, or other ownership interest, excluding diversified mutual funds), or other financial benefit.
 Financial relationships can also include "contracted research" in which the institution gets the grant and manages the funds and the individual is the principal or named investigator on the grant.

-Nonfinancial relationships are those relationships—including personal, professional, political, institutional, religious, or other—that might bias an individual.
-Planners and instructional personnel should think about the course content that they are presenting and then determine whether they have any personal, professional, political, institutional, religious, or other relationship that needs to be disclosed.
+Nonfinancial relationships may include personal or professional roles, experiences, and background.
 The planners and instructional personnel must disclose to the Provider all nonfinancial relationships related to course content.
 The Provider will determine—through a guided discussion with the planners and instructional personnel—whether anything they disclosed cannot be resolved through disclosure to the attendees.
 Nonfinancial relationships must be disclosed during promotional efforts about the course and prior to the beginning of the course.
 If there are no nonfinancial relationships, then this must be disclosed as well.